vacuumlabs/cardano-hw-interop-lib/README.md

 * transaction body - only the transaction body as defined in the [shelley-ma.cddl#49](https://github.com/input-output-hk/cardano-ledger/blob/master/eras/shelley-ma/test-suite/cddl-files/shelley-ma.cddl#L49)
 * transaction - transaction as defined in the [shelley-ma.cddl#13](https://github.com/input-output-hk/cardano-ledger/blob/master/eras/shelley-ma/test-suite/cddl-files/shelley-ma.cddl#L13)
 * raw transaction - transaction outputted by `cardano-cli transaction build-raw`
+  * This type and the related functions are DEPRECATED and will probably be REMOVED.
+Use transaction instead.

 ### `decode`